Mofarrell1967/Application-Manager/README.md

 The 2nd form give the opportunity for users to request additional information or add feature requirements.
 The future plan is to link this form with our ticket system and apply standard Service Level Agreements to the requests.

+The security validation to prevent un-matched email addresses in the 'Access Request Form' is currently disabled until full validation is developed for the next version update release.

  ________________________________________________________

 **Employed Technologies**